The Quote object is included in the Get Quotes endpoint, which are both used in Bringg's Quotes and Availability service.

 - Since

-can mean different things to different carriers (different time spans, for example), including this parameter isn't always enough to signal an order's urgency or required delivery time to carriers.
-For this reason, we recommend including apickup_window
+asapcan mean different things to different carriers (different time spans, for example), including this parameter isn't always enough to signal an order's urgency or required delivery time to carriers.
+For this reason, we recommend including apickup_windowas well.
+Thispickup_windowcan be set for one minute after the order creation time. - Depending on your use case, it may be best to avoid including different

-durations in carrier quotes, as this can add unnecessary constraints for carriers.
+pickup_windowanddropoff_windowdurations in carrier quotes, as this can add unnecessary constraints for carriers.
 Instead, set the same, longer duration for each, allowing the carrier to complete the pickup and dropoff within that longer time frame at a pace that works best for them.

 Request Data